 Fourth Court of Appeals

 Justice Patricia O’Connell Alvarez was elected to Place 3 on the Fourth Court of Appeals in 2012.
-Justice Alvarez is from Laredo, Texas.
+Justice Alvarez was born in Mexico City and moved to the United States as an adult.
 She earned a Bachelor of Arts from the University of Texas at San Antonio in 1982, and a Juris Doctor from the University of Texas School of Law in 1987.

 Before joining the court, Justice Alvarez was in private practice for 25 years.
 She primarily practiced in state and federal courts in South Texas, and handled complex civil trial matters.
 She began her career in San Antonio with (then) Thornton, Summers, Biechlin, Dunham & Brown and then moved to Butler & Binion.
-Returning to her South Texas Border roots, she established The Alvarez Law Firm, P.C. where she served as the lead trial attorney before beginning her service on the Fourth Court of Appeals.
+Returning to her South Texas Border roots, she established The Alvarez Law Firm, P.C. in Laredo, Texas before beginning her service on the Fourth Court of Appeals.

 Justice Alvarez is Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.
 At the time of her election, Justice Alvarez had earned a Martindale-Hubbell "AV Preeminent" peer review rating.
 In addition to being a member of the Texas bar, she is admitted to practice before the United States Supreme Court, the United States Courts of Appeals for the Fifth Circuit and the District of Columbia Circuit, in all federal District Courts in Texas, and all state courts in Florida.

-Justice Alvarez is a former member of UTSA Alumni Board of Directors and currently a member of the UTSA Advisory Council on Public Policy, the San Antonio Rotary Club, SA-100, and Leadership Texas (Class of 2008).
-Justice Alvarez is a member of Holy Redeemer Catholic Church.
+Justice Alvarez is a former member of UTSA Alumni Board of Directors, the UTSA Advisory Council on Public Policy, the San Antonio and Laredo Rotary Clubs, SA-100, and Leadership Texas (Class of 2008).
+Justice Alvarez is currently a student at Duke School of Law’s LLM program on judicial philosophy, and dedicates the remainder of her free time to the advancement and promotion of trial advocacy in the State of Texas.

 - Matt Compton